mesosphere/marathon-perf-measurement/README.md

 # Test scenario
 For this testing setup we use the following setup:

 We do have 800 applications with each one running instance.
-We do update N random apps every 30 seconds and measure the response time of `/v2/apps` every second over the entire test period.
+We update N random apps every 30 seconds and measure the response time of `/v2/apps` every second over the entire test period.
 This is shown in the `response time` graph.

 In the meantime we attach to the running Marathon process with a profiler and publish the `memory usage`, `cpu usage`, `thread count` and `memory footprint` graph.